anirudhvarma12/jgravatar/README.md

 jgravatar is a tiny Java library for accessing avatar images from gravatar.com

+This fork of jGravatar also supports
+* Images upto 2048px.
+* Mystery man as default image.
 ## Usage example

 	Gravatar gravatar = new Gravatar();